 6. Employee Management

 Not being in touch with your staff will give them a free leash, which will enable them to do as they like and this will not help your restaurant operations much.
 As a restaurant owner, one of the main things that you must ponder into is staff management.
-Incorporate a software that will help you to control your staff remotely.
+Incorporate a restaurant management software that will help you to control your staff remotely.